 When it comes to those pieces of jewellery, you can never be too careful.
 But how do you go about making sure they stay safe and in good condition for you to enjoy for years to come?
 Take a look at our small guide to making sure your beautiful jewellery stays safe.

 Starting out simple!
-Make sure you properly lock up your valuables in order to reduce the risk of losing them, one way or another.
-If you’re planning on going on holiday, try not to take your most precious pieces of jewellery unless you absolutely have to and even then take your own personal safe where you can keep them secure.
+Make sure you get quality locks installed with the help of a reliable locksmith Preston (if that’s where you live) and properly lock up your valuables in order to reduce the risk of losing them, one way or another.
+If you’re planning on going on holiday, try not to take your most precious pieces of jewelry unless you absolutely have to, and even then take your own personal safe where you can keep them secure.
 Many hotel rooms will have a safe, but you can never be too careful!

 While at home, it is not ever really a good idea to keep precious pieces out on display, unless you rarely allow visitors into the house and you have reasonably good security.
 You might think you are being careful with your locks but it only takes one mistake to lose it completely.
 Keep it locked away!

 Some jewellery boxes have hidden compartments where you can store small things like earrings, evil eye pendant and spare chain pieces.
 If your jewellery box has one of these, this might be a good place to keep your most precious jewellery.
 If your jewellery box doesn’t already have a hidden compartment, making one is simple enough.
 Just buy or make a box that is slightly shallower than the bottom half of the jewellery box and place it inside the existing box.
 The gap formed by the new box is now your hidden compartment!